ggonz261/ggonz261.github.io/README.md

 </head>
 <body>
     <div id="content">
-        <h1>Ethan McGee</h1>
+        <h1>Gabriela Gonzalez</h1>
         <h2>Freshman in Greenville, South Carolina</h2>

-         <p>I am a freshman at Bob Jones University studying computer science with a minor in mathematics.
-I work for the Computer Science department as a lab monitor.</p>
+         <p>I am a freshman at Bob Jones University majoring in Political Science with the hopes of one day becoming a lawyer.</p>
          <p>
-            I enjoy participating in community outreach events, and I am active in my local church: Southside Baptist Church of Gaffney, SC.
-I teach Sunday School for the College &amp; Career group and I run the Sound / Video Projection System during services.
-I also drive the church bus for weekend activities.
+           I participate in various activities whilen in college.
+I am a starter on the Bruins soccer team as well as an active participant in a variety of society sports.
+I also am involved in Morningside's Spanish ministry, Iglesia Bautista Nuevo Amanecer.
          </p>
          <p>
-            I also enjoy running / hiking as well as a good book
+           I also enjoy singing, painting, and any phyiscal activities like sports or hiking.
          </p>

         <h3>EDUCATION</h3>
-        Computer Science<br>
+        Politcal Science<br>
         Bob Jones University
     </div>